 Loaded-State Off-Gas Analysis Protocol

 CDSI's founding-draft analytical methodology for cannabis concentrate vaporizers.
-Open for HIIMR scientific review and inter-lab replication.
+Open for independent scientific review and inter-lab replication.

 CDSI Lexicon